-Some of the most common unethical practices have included the preserving of only the visible parts of the body.
+Some of the most common unethical practices have included preserving only the visible parts of the body.
 This unethical behavior is an example of outright fraud as the families of the deceased have undoubtedly been charged for full body treatment.
 Other practices, as disturbing as they are, include:

 - Improper embalming or storage of body

 - Stolen organs for the purpose of resale

 - Stealing of personal property such as jewelry, gold fillings, etc.